-Last Sunday saw Daddy P joining Monkey and I for his first blogging event – we spent a day in London.
+Last Sunday saw Daddy P joining my son and me for his first blogging event – we spent a day in London.
 We were invited to the Join In and Play Tatty Puppy Launch, which you can read about here.
 We were going to a toy shop, not just any toy shop, THE toy shop!
 We were going to Hamleys!
-Not only were we going to Hamleys, we were going to be inside the shop for 2 whole hours before the doors opened.
-That fact alone, was enough to get Daddy P, up, dressed and out of the door ON TIME (a very rare thing).
+Not only were we going to Hamleys, but we were also going to be inside the shop for 2 whole hours before the doors opened.
+That fact alone was enough to get Daddy P, up, dressed and out of the door ON TIME (a very rare thing).

-Anyway, as part of the event we were invited to, we got a whole two hours to explore every nook and cranny of the store.
-No crowds, a major bonus as Monkey is not great when surrounded by strangers.
+Anyway, as part of the event, we were invited to, we got a whole two hours to explore every nook and cranny of the store.
+No crowds, a major bonus as my son is not great when surrounded by strangers.
 We enjoyed the launch event and then went off to see what Hamleys had to offer.

-We were very lucky, we wondered around at our leisure and Monkey was very well-behaved.
-I was really impressed that at no point did Monkey, aged nearly 4 years old, say I WANT THAT!!
+We were very lucky, we wandered around at our leisure and my little boy was very well-behaved.
+I was really impressed that at no point did he, aged nearly 4 years old, say I WANT THAT!!
 He was really interested, don’t get me wrong, but he didn’t try to grab anything.

-As the clock ticked nearer to opening time we asked Monkey what he would like if he was allowed to have something, how brave were we!!
+As the clock ticked nearer to opening time we asked him what he would like if he was allowed to have something, how brave were we!!
 I’d really like Spencer Mummy.
-Wow, ok, do you know what I think you’ve probably deserve a little treat.
+Wow, ok, do you know what I think you’ve probably deserved a little treat.
 He’d just finished his first few days at Nursery School and hadn’t cried once, so we treated him to Spencer for his Trackmaster Train set.
-Daddy P also slipped in something for Monkey’s birthday when he wasn’t looking.
+Daddy P also slipped in something for his birthday when he wasn’t looking.
 Ever the softie.
 As the doors opened we paid for our items ……